IBM-Bluemix-Docs/mass-data-migration/regions.md

 ## Storage destinations
 {: #storage-destinations}

-When you set a Cloud Object Storage bucket destination for your migrated data, you can choose from cross region or regional resiliency for the following supported regions.
+When you set a Cloud Object Storage bucket destination for your migrated data, you can choose from cross region, regional, or single-site resiliency for the following supported regions.

 ### Cross region storage
 {: #cross-region}